-By Rick Huijbregts Cisco Canada
+January 30, 2017 by Rick Huijbregts Cisco Canada

 Jan.
 30, 2017 – The Industrial Internet of Things (IIoT) — or the Internet of Things (IoT) — is on the minds of most Canadian manufacturers as we begin 2017.
 But the question I get asked most is: what is the IIoT?

 The IIoT brings together the machines, processes, people and data on your plant floor through a secure IT network.
 This network is similar to the one that connects your office computers, printers and other devices to each other, except it connects the equipment, sensors and assets on your factory floor.
 The IIoT is an essential component of the fourth industrial revolution, Industrie 4.0, and Lean manufacturing.

 But Canadian manufacturers have yet to realize the value of the IIoT.
 According to KPMG’s 2016 Canadian Manufacturing Outlook report, manufacturers don’t consider technology key to growth.
 And the Canadian Manufacturers & Exporters (CME) Industrie2030 Action Plan showed 39 per cent are uncertain of the economic ROI of new technologies — so they simply don’t adopt them.

 This misunderstanding of what the IIoT is, its value and what purpose its technologies serve for manufacturers must end.
 The truth is that leveraging the IIoT to connect your plant floor operations — a transition we call digital transformation — has a significant impact on your bottom line because processes are completed faster, more accurately and with less waste than ever before.